cellgeni/nf-scautoqc/README.md

 ### v0.5.0
 * <ins>**New workflow:**</ins> `only_qc`
   * It is now easier to run the pipeline until the pooling step.
-This can be used to process different sets of samples in different times, then all the outputs from this workflow  can be used together with `after_qc` mode.
+  * This can be used to process different sets of samples in different times, then all the outputs from this workflow  can be used together with `after_qc` mode.
 * Improvements and changes in scripts:
   * It is now possible to run the pipeline without Cellbender output, STARsolo output is used only in this case.
-  * Removing metadata columns in integration.py reverted back
+  * Removing metadata columns in integration.py was reverted back
   * New RESUME scripts have been added
   * `after_qc` workflow can now use the samples in the sample list only rather than all the objects in the folder.
+  * Reports folder is now named similar to the results folder.
+  * Outputting plots in `run_qc` step now works as expected.
 * Updates in README
   * The workflow diagram has been recreated.
   * The workflow modes have been described with a new figure.